-There’s a lot of stuff on the web about the best Christian dating sites, but as singles ourselves, we haven’t found much of it to be truly helpful in our decision-making process.
-So, we figured we’d help solve that problem.
+There’s a lot of information on the web about the best Christian dating sites, but as singles ourselves, we haven’t found much of it to be truly helpful in our decision-making process.
+So we figured that instead of complaining about it, we’d try to help solve that problem.
 SingleRoots Rating Dating Site URL Monthly Price_Range Number of Members Ease of Use Christian Filters Privacy/ Security Personal Control Mobile Options

 Best Christian Dating Sites